oloapinivad/MiLES/README.md

 * "regimes_fast.R" and "regimes_figures.R".
 Weather regimes analysis is performed by the first R script.
 The second provides the figures.
 It also tries to assign the right weather regimes to its name.
 However please be aware that it is not always effective.

-Figures are extremely basic: they can be produced in pdf, png and eps format.

 ------------

 ## HISTORY